czgaotian/learning-languages/interview/qa/behaviorQuestion.md

 - Then, I want to develop or participate in some well-known open-source projects to enhance my reputation and technical perspective.
 - The above is a more technical-oriented plan.
 In terms of work, I want to join a suitable company and grow with the company.
 While familiarizing myself with the company's business, I want to use my technology to empower the business and develop some valuable products.

-What's your expected salary/package?
+## What's your expected salary/package?

-Tell me about a time when you overcame a challenge at work Tell me about a time when you had a conflict with a co-worker.
+## Tell me about a time when you overcame a challenge at work

+## Tell me about a time when you had a conflict with a co-worker.

-Tell me about a time you met a tight deadline.
+## Tell me about a time you met a tight deadline.

-Tell me about a problem you've had getting along with a work associate.
+## Tell me about a problem you've had getting along with a work associate.

-Talk about a project you are most passionate about, or one where you did your best work.
+## Talk about a project you are most passionate about, or one where you did your best work.

-What are your career goals
+## What are your career goals

-What is the most challenging aspect of your current project?
+## What is the most challenging aspect of your current project?

-Why do you want to work here?
+## Why do you want to work here?

-What words would your colleagues use to describe you?
+## What words would your colleagues use to describe you?

-Could you share your top consideration when you look for a job?
+## Could you share your top consideration when you look for a job?
 For example，when you get several offers of these companies, what do you think about most?
 Salary？Location? and something else?

-What's your ideal working environment?
+## What's your ideal working environment?

-Do you have any questions for me?
+## Do you have any questions for me?

+- I've done much research online and have a general understanding of what our company does.
+- However, I'm still not clear about the \*\*\*\* and hope you can give me an introduction.

+1. What is the day-to-day tasks when I doing this position?
+2. What development method do you use in your team, Agile?
+Waterfall?
+3. Where (in what capacity) do you see me in 5 years’ time?
+4. Describe the company culture?
+5. What are the plans for next 2-5 years?
+6. What's the team structure?

+## Ending

+- Thank you for taking the time to interview me.
+Goodbye.